givka/digeiz-corrupted/README.md

 find_min_frame(2) | find_min_frame(0) ->  [2][1][0][3]
 find_min_frame(2) | find_min_frame(3) ->  [2][1][0][3][4]
 ```
-After playing with the parameters, I manage to downsample the input images for the computation of the optical flow by 20, which resizes frames from (1920, 1080) to (96, 54).
+After playing with the parameters, I manage to down sample the input images for the computation of the optical flow by 20, which resizes frames from (1920, 1080) to (96, 54).
 This value is specific for this video.

 ## Using another corrupted video
 If the algorithm does not work on another video: